aws-samples/amazon-ec2-mac-mdm-enrollment-automation/README.md

 3. Enable **Automatically log in as** for the current user in **System Settings -> Users & Groups.**
 5. **Place** `enroll-ec2-mac.scpt` in `/Users/Shared`.
     1. IMPORTANT: Set the **secret ID** (either by name or with the complete [ARN](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference-arns.html)) by manually setting `MMSecret` in the script, or writing the ID to a plist with the below command.
+        - ```
+          defaults write com.amazon.dsx.ec2.enrollment.automation MMSecret "jamfSecret-YOUR-SECRET-ID"
+          ```
-        - `defaults write /Library/Preferences/com.amazon.dsx.ec2.enrollment.automation MMSecret "jamfSecret-YOUR-SECRET-ID"`, replacing what's in quotes with the ID or ARN of your secret.
+          (replacing what's in quotes above with the ID or ARN of your secret.)
         - *This secret is the one your  **㊙️🪪 IAM Instance Profile** can access.*
         - *Unable to use Secrets Manager?
 Options for using Parameter Store (with CloudFormation and Terraform templates) or statically setting the variables are commented in the script runtime.*
 6. In **Terminal**, type the following command: